kyverno/kyverno/docs/user/cli/kyverno_fix_test.md

 ### Synopsis

 Fix inconsistencies and deprecated usage in Kyverno test files.

-  NOTE: This is an experimental command, use "KYVERNO_EXPERIMENTAL=true" to enable it.
+  NOTE: This is an experimental command, use `KYVERNO_EXPERIMENTAL=true` to enable it.

 ```
 kyverno fix test [folder]... [flags]